 Advertising has been a huge business for hundreds of years, and in recent times there are more ways than ever for companies to connect with their target markets and increase sales.
 Billboards are one of the most popular forms of advertising, seen all over the world on the sides of buildings, bus stops, bridges and roads.
 In this piece, we will look at the way digital billboards have changed the advertising world in comparison to their traditional counterparts.

 Introduction to Digital Billboards

 Even now, it is not uncommon to see someone climbing up a billboard, armed with several large sheets and paste before they get to work sticking the various panels of a traditional billboard into place to create the finished advert.
 However, digital billboards are becoming more and more commonplace around the world, and for good reason.
-There are some iconic ones, such as the monolithic screens in Piccadilly Circus, but even the small (ish) screens dotted around in bus stops can be very effective.
+There are some iconic ones, such as the monolithic screens in Piccadilly Circus, but even the small (ish) screens dotted around can be very effective.

 Digital Outdoor Advertising

 In 2014, out-of-home (OOH) advertising spend surpassed the £1 billion mark, and that spend has continued to increase in the years since.
 Global spend on programmatic digital advertising is expected to reach around $53 billion by 2018.
 Digital out-of-home (DOOH) advertising is also enjoying an increase in popularity, as it continued to grow throughout 2016.
 Research from BrandScience yielded some interesting if somewhat contradictory results; their study suggested 45% of OOH budget should be allocated to DOOH, but also acknowledged that DOOH should make up 20 to 25% of frames, which is made harder by the higher cost of digital outdoor advertising compared to traditional.

 OOH advertising is going to continue to increase in both popularity and efficacy as more people spend more time out of their homes.
 This trend will see more companies invest in DOOH to take advantage of the increased exposure.